AravindaDP/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I used convolutions in conjunction with sliding window search to find the hot pixels belongs to the lane lines and fit my lane lines with a 2nd order polynomial to those identified pixels kind of like this:
+Then I used convolutions in conjunction with sliding window search to find the hot pixels that belongs to the lane lines and fit my lane lines with a 2nd order polynomial to those identified pixels kind of like this:

 ![alt text][image6]